 Trainers and Athletics Shoes

-Carefully remove any caked on mud with a blunt knife or stick.
+Carefully remove any caked-on mud with a blunt knife or stick.
 Always follow the manufacturer’s guidelines regarding the suitability of the shoes for machine washing.
 If in doubt, clean the shoes according to the type of material they are made of as outlined above.
 Remove the laces and wash separately in warm soapy water.
-Removable insoles can usually be washed with soap or if they are leather, wipe thoroughly with a diluted solution of medicinal disinfectant to keep bacteria and fungus at bay.
-Don’t be tempted to send them for a spin in a tumble dryer as the heat can damage the shoes.
+As for the insoles, it depends on the type.
+If you have normal ones, they can usually be washed with soap or if they are leather, wipe thoroughly with a diluted solution of medicinal disinfectant to keep bacteria and fungus at bay.
+If you happen to own a pair of orthotic insoles (take a look over at this website to compare the best ones), you may have to wash them with a mild soap or detergent and clean them with a soft cloth.
+However, don’t be tempted to send your insoles for a spin in a tumble dryer as the heat can damage the shoes.
 Instead, leave them to dry out naturally at room temperature.

 Storing Shoes Correctly